 Additional Team Members

-• Laura Cornwell - Afterschool Supports Coordinator, DPS Extended Learning and Community Schools
+• Melanie Kartzmer - Afterschool Supports Coordinator, DPS Extended Learning and Community Schools

-• John Lewis - Data and Quality Coordinator DPS Extended Learning and Community Schools
+• John Lewis - Network Lead, DPS Extended Learning and Community Schools

-• Daniel Read - Senior Research Analyst DPS Extended Learning and Community Schools
+• Daniel Read, PhD. - Senior Research Analyst, DPS Extended Learning and Community Schools

-• Carol Schneider – Community Partnership Manager, DPS Extended Learning and Community Schools
+• Carol Schneider - Community Partnership Program Manager, DPS Extended Learning and Community Schools

-By the Numbers: Denver Afterschool Alliance impact in the 2015 - 2016 school year
+By the numbers: Denver Afterschool Alliance's impact in the 2015-2016 school year